Severe vomiting in pregnancy

 Hyperemesis gravidarum (HG) is a severe form of nausea and vomiting in pregnancy.
 It is generally described as unrelenting, excessive pregnancy-related nausea and/or vomiting that prevents adequate intake of food and fluids.
 HG is the leading cause of hospitalization during early pregnancy, and second to premature labor as the leading cause overall during pregnancy.

-Severe and/or inadequately treatment
+Severe and/or inadequately treated vomiting in pregnancy

 If severe and/or inadequately treated, it is often associated with: